joefagan/test/CONTRIBUTING.md

 Thank you for raising issues.

+## Improving documentation
+Documentation is the most important way for you to understand Apache AGE, and it's where we need help most!

+If you are interested in improving the quality of documents, whether it is revising the address of a page, correcting a link, and writing a better introductory document, you are very welcome!

+Most of our documents are written in markdown format, and you can modify and submit document changes directly through [docs]

 ## Pull Requests

 Pull requests are a great way to get your ideas into this repository.
 Check out the list of good [first issues](https://github.com/apache/incubator-age/labels/good%20first%20issue)